Pirates Unit Study for Homeschooling Families

 The boy at the park boasted that his ship could outsail any of the seven seas.
 Looking at a world map, have your child locate the seven seas.

-Use the Seven Seas Worksheet in the Pirates in the Park Unit Study Pack in the Free Resource Library to have your child label all the major bodies of water.
+Use the Seven Seas Worksheet to have your child label all the major bodies of water.
 The Seven Seas are considered to be the North and South Atlantic, the North and South Pacific, the Indian, the Arctic, and the Antarctic Oceans.

 Land and Water Forms